 It may seem odd to suggest that we could have a technology dilemma.
 Given the great benefits we have found with advances in medicine, automobiles, communications, power, and so on how could technological side effects be of any concern to us?
 We are intelligent beings and if there are any side effects wouldn't we just do something about it?
-Technology has allowed us to learn about the universe, and may one day take us to new planets.
+Technology has allowed us to learn about the universe.
+One day it may take us to new planets and even new solar systems.
 One would think that we could not live without technology yet the truth may be that we may not live because of technology.
 Technology has given us some wonderful benefits but at the same time we are faced with global warming, excessive consumption of the Earth's resources, incredible population growth, and new potentially destructive technologies - all side effects of the technologies we have developed.
 If technological side effects like these are capable of having such a significant effect on us globally then countries no longer have the luxury of fighting with one another for reasons that cannot be worked out in different ways.
 We must focus on our similarities rather than our differences and work together because we have come to an age where the side effects of our technologies threaten all of us.
 Furthermore, new side effects from our technologies may loom in the not too distant future that may have an even greater impact on Life and Earth.

 If I sound a bit dramatic let's look at an example many of us have heard of - global warming.
 I understand that the cause of global warming is still an ongoing debate but let's for a moment take it as fact that it is being caused by the combination of the rapid growth of humankind and the growing amount of CO2 we are putting in the atmosphere.
 Let us assume that it is our technology such as fossil fuel burning from automobiles, factories, jet engines, and so on that is causing global warming.
 The incredible benefits of technology are seductive to humankind yet here we are with a major worldwide by-product called global warming.
 The worst of it is that even though we see this side effect of our technologies, we continue.
 If we were really that smart wouldn't we have prevented this from happening or done something about it a long time ago?
 Granted, all countries seem to be joining forces and attempting to resolve it in different ways such as Kyoto , carbon capture, electric cars and so on but our efforts seem slow and meager.
 For example, years ago we had electric cars ready to come to the market but other interests surrounding the oil companies and politics impeded their development.